voltfinance/voltage-core/README.md

 2) Copy private key that contains xDAI into this repo and the the periphery repo's `truffle-config.js` where specified.

-### In the uniswap-v2-core repo
+### In the voltage-v2-core repo

 3) Update the `FEE_TO_SETTER_ADDRESS` in the `migrations/2_deploy.js` file if required.

 4) Deploy to xDAI:
 ```
-$ npx truffle migrate --network xdai
+$ npx truffle migrate --network fuse
 ```

 5) Get the `init code hash`: